 Not even marked on most maps, Reese Lake is located in the Three Sisters Wilderness, right in the shadow of South Sister.
-The small camp area, just east of the PCT, sits on a bluff above the lake and offers stunning views of the lake and mountain.
-Lake access is easy from below the camp area for collecting water or taking a swim.
-A few trees provide wind breaks, but the area is otherwise mostly exposed.
+The small camp area, approximately 9 miles north of the Devils Lake TH, and just east of the PCT, sits on a bluff above the lake and offers stunning views of the lake and mountain.
+Lake access is easy for collecting water or taking a swim, and a few trees provide wind breaks.
 This site makes a good basecamp for exploring the nearby Chambers Lakes.

 8. Upper Lake